Planetary alignment peaks with celestial show this weekend

-CAPE CANAVERAL, Florida Venus and Jupiter, the two brightest planets in the sky this month, will be joined by tiny Mercury for a rare celestial show this weekend.
+CAPE CANAVERAL, Fla.
+May 24 Venus and Jupiter, the two brightest planets in the sky this month, will be joined by tiny Mercury for a rare celestial show this weekend.

 Typically, Venus, the second-closest planet to the sun, and Jupiter, which orbits beyond Mars, are tens of millions of miles apart.
 But they have been cycling together while moving ever closer to each other this month, joined by the innermost planet Mercury.